davidecaruso/shell.js/docs/quickstart.md

 yarn add shell.js
 ```

-You can also import it as external script:
+You can also import it from CDN:

 ```html
 <script src="//cdn.jsdelivr.net/npm/shell.js/lib/shell.min.js"></script>